MLB Trade Rumors: Zach Britton To Boston Red Sox, Orioles Eye Top Prospect Michael Chavis, Local Report Says

 The Boston Red Sox come out of the All-Star break with a Major League best 68-30 record, meaning that even winning only half of their remaining games gives the Sox their first 100-win season since 1946, as Baseball Reference historical data shows.
-As a result, Boston appears poised to make a serious World Series run, and if they can get there, it would be their fourth Series championship in 15 years — after an 86-year championship drought.
+As a result, Boston appears poised to make a serious World Series run, and if they can get there, it would be their fourth series championship in 15 years — after an 86-year championship drought.

 According to a report Friday by local Boston radio station WEEI, Red Sox President of Baseball Operations Dave Dombrowski may be of a mind to take no chances, finding extra help for Boston’s already-strong bullpen in the Baltimore Orioles’ two-time All-Star closer Zach Britton.

-The Red Sox already have perhaps the game’s best closer in 30-year-old, nine-year veteran Craig Kimbrel who made his seventh All-Star team this season and had already registered 30 saves by the break, striking out 62 in just 40 2/3 innings, per BR.
-But Britton is still getting back to his previous form after a missing 2 1/2 months of the season with an achilles tendon injury.
+The Red Sox already have perhaps the game’s best closer in 30-year-old, nine-year veteran Craig Kimbrel, who made his seventh All-Star team this season and had already registered 30 saves by the break.
+Kimbrel has struck out 62 in just 40 2/3 innings, per Baseball Reference.
+But Britton is still getting back to his previous form after a missing two-and-a-half months of the season with an achilles tendon injury.

 Britton would likely slot into a seventh- or eighth-inning role for the Red Sox, who have reportedly been eyeing Britton for about two weeks at least, as Inquisitr reported.